-Engage your children’s ministry kids in honoring moms with these 7 Mother’s Day ideas.
+Engage your children’s ministry kids in honoring moms with these 7 fun and exciting ideas to Celebrate Mother’s Day in your children’s ministry.

 1. Bearing Fruit

 Give each child a packet of fruit or vegetable seeds and a sheet of construction paper.
 Ask a child to read aloud Galatians 5:22-23 about the fruit of the Spirit.
 Talk about these Scriptures as the children fold their papers in half to make cards.

 On the front page of the cards, have children write the words, “Mom, you plant the seeds…” Inside the cards on the right-hand side, have children glue their seed packets and write, “…that’ll help me bear fruit for Jesus.”
 On the inside left-hand page of each card, have kids write the words from Galatians 5:22-23.
 Then have children sign their cards.
 Mothers will treasure this encouraging card.

 If you’re like us, you have a lot of moms who volunteer to teach in your Sunday school and give all they can in their ministries at home and church.
 They need your love, support, and encouragement as they struggle to balance the demands of all the hats they wear.

 This year, have a Hats Off to You luncheon for this special group of volunteers.
 Ask your church’s men’s group or men in your church to serve the food and provide child care.

 Before the event, collect enough big colorful hats for each teacher to wear one.
 Plan the menu and pray for an afternoon of affirmation and encouragement.
 Serve each mother a sandwich, a bag of chips, and a canned soft drink in a plastic hat (available at party supply stores).
 Dessert can be a cake in the shape of a hat with iced flowers and decorations all over it.
 During the meal, remind these mothers that God sees all they do to touch the lives of children with Christ’s love through the many hats they wear.